jar398/listtools/doc/guide.md

 taxon 'identifiers' and the `managed_id` column will contain 'managed identifiers' (an idea I made up).
 E.g. if a row's taxonID contains `359` then the string `gbid:359` will be placed in the `managed_id` column.
-This will then be used for matching operations.
+This will then be used for matching operations (well... not currently... but it has done so in the past).

 ### extract_names